siberianfox/tinygwiki/Homing-and-Limits-Description-and-Operation.md

 #Homing Commands and Operation
 ##Overview
-The term "homing" can have multiple, confusing meanings in CNC.
-In DIY and small CNC machines "homing the axes" often means setting the absolute machine coordinates (the G53 coordinate system) to a known zero location.
+The term "homing" in this context means setting the absolute machine coordinates to a known zero location, or or _zeroing the machine_.
+The absolute machine coordinate system (aka absolute coordinate system or machine coordinate system, G53 coordinate system) is the reference coordiniate system for the machine.
+Work coordinate systems G54, G55, G56, G57, G48, G59 can be defined as offsets to the machine coordinates, and G92 can be used to put offsets on the offsets.
+Yes.
+It gets confusing.

 Typically is done by running a "homing cycle" that locates Z maximum, X minimum, then Y minimum - in that order.
 Z is done first so that X and Y moves will clear any obstacles that might be on the work surface.

 In TinyG this is performed by running a G28.2 X0 Y0 Z0 command (The 0's are not used, but the X Y and Z words must have some arbitrary value).